In memory of our fallen classmates we honor them with personal memorial pages.

 Liver Cancer - September 28,2006

-Cancer - February 23, 1996.
-Steven L. 45, died Feb.
-23, 1996, at KU Medical He was born Nov.
+Steven L. Canon, 45, died Feb.
+23, 1996, at KU Medical due to a heart attack.
+He was born Nov.
 14, 1950, the son of Carl and Thursa Fox Cannon.
 An Oak Grove, Mo., resident, he was employed as a machinist at the Grain Valley Tool and Manufacturing.
 He attended the Oak Grove Christian Church.
 He was a U.S. Navy Vietnam Veteran.
 In November 1969, he married Sharon K Chastaln in Hutchinson, KS.
-Burial will be in Oak Grove.
+Burial in Oak Grove.
 Memorials may be sent to the American Cancer Society.
-Find A Grave Memorial 104412305

 Diana Lynn (Card) Correll, 37, died Sept.
 29, 1988, at Southwest Medical Center, Liberal.
 Born Diana Lynn Card Nov.
 12, 1950, at Oceansidc, Calif., she married James H. Correll Sept.
 28, 1972, at Salina.
 A former employee of Kline Insurance Agency, Hutchinson, and the Salina Journal, she was a resident of Plains since 1972.
 Burial will be in the Plains Cemetery.
 Find A Grave Memorial

-Martha A Chambers Davis – died June 5, 2008 in Hutchinson from Leukemia.
+Martha A (Chambers) Davis, 51, died June 9, 2008 in Hutchinson from Leukemia.
+She was born Aug 28, 1950.
 She graduated in 1968 from Hutchinson High School and on May 14, 1999, she graduated from Hutchinson Community College.
 A resident of Hutchinson since 1960, she was a Health Information Technician for the Hutchinson Ambulatory Surgery Center.
 On Nov.
 27, 1971, she married Gary A. Davis in South Hutchinson.
 He survives.
 Other survivors include: a son, Brian and wife Angie, Hutchinson; daughter, Kellie Chastain and husband D. J., Hutchinson; brother, Cecil Chambers and Bonnie, Hutchinson; sister, Kathy Wilson and husband Steve, Hutchinson; six grandchildren; and several nieces and nephews.
 She was preceded in death by her parents, and Marion and Igene Benton, the uncle and aunt who raised her after the death of her parents.
 Burial in Fairlawn Burial Park.
-Find A Grave Memorial 32784143

 Andy Chandler ,64, of Siloam Springs, AR died May 30, 2013 in Fayetteville, Arkansas and cause unknown.
 He was born March 9, 1949 in Hutchinson, Kansas.
 He married Deborah Cerveny on October 4, 1986 in Chicago, Ill.
 Andrew was an independent truck driver for many years, and enjoyed riding motorcycles and working with wood.
 Survivors include his wife, Deborah Chandler of the home; one daughter, Amanda Chandler of Kansas City, MO; one son, Jason Chandler of Colcord, OK.
 His parents, and his sister Audrey Chandler preceded him in death.